Understanding the Four Attachment Styles in Relationships: How Early Experiences Shape the Way We Love

 Attachment Therapy in Charlotte, North Carolina

-At Rasti Counseling Services, I provide attachment-based therapy in Charlotte, North Carolina for adults who want to better understand their relationship patterns, heal attachment wounds, and build more secure emotional connections.
+At Rasti Counseling Services, I provide attachment-based therapy for adults who want to better understand their relationship patterns, heal attachment wounds, and build more secure emotional connections.

+Healing attachment patterns is not about changing who you are.
 It is about understanding the story behind your relational experiences and learning how to create new patterns of connection, safety, and trust.